-In light of concerns over a growing number of cybersecurity threats and data breaches, New York State recently passed stricter cybersecurity laws under the NY SHIELD Act.
+In light of concerns over a growing number of cybersecurity threats and data breaches, New York State passed stricter cybersecurity laws under the NY SHIELD Act.
 These data security requirements took effect on March 21, 2020.
-What are these new laws and how do you ensure your third parties are compliant?
+What are these new laws and how have they expanded the definition of a data breach and the obligations of companies with personal information of New York residents?
+And lastly, how do you ensure your third parties are compliant?

 What is the NY SHIELD Act?

-The SHIELD Act expands on three areas of existing NY data privacy and security laws:
+The SHIELD Act expands on three areas of existing New York data privacy and security laws:

 - Breach notification requirements.
 Inadvertent disclosures of private data must be reported with limited exceptions.